Dear Club Member

 Virtual Rigger continue to provide an onsite chandlery service to Club members and have sponsored many events.
 We value their presence and they appreciate your continued support.

 We have said some important goodbyes and hellos in 2014.
 Amongst them: Phil Dickinson has become Watersports Manager at Willen Lake, Tim Anderton (Spelthorne Coach of the Year) now works full time for the Andrew Simpson Sailing Foundation, with his former RYA role as Regional Adviser taken up by ex- QM Instructor Ben Kimbell.
 All these changes are promotions and we wish them well.
 We are delighted to welcome Julie Harrison as our Sailing Secretary.

 On a personal note, I would like to say a particular thank you to our outgoing Commodore, Andrew Craig, who is, let’s face it, a hard act to follow, to Council and other committee members for their support and commitment and to the staff: the management team of Tony, Vicki and Caroline, our excellent senior staff, Freddie, Paul, Julie & Wayne and our part-time and seasonal staff members, all of whose cheerful professionalism and expertise is such a vital part of QMSC.

 In 2015 we look forward to a full Club racing calendar seasoned with carefully selected Open meetings, including Toppers, RS400s and our first Hansa 303 Sailability Open.
 We will be hosting the RYA Zone Championships, Bart’s Bash will be back and our first major event, of course, is the 2015 Bloody Mary on 10 January.
 I look forward to seeing many of you then.

-Finally, may I thank you all for your support to the Club and wish you and your families all the very best for the coming year.
+Finally, may I thank you all for your support to the Club, and wish you and your families a happy and fulfilling 2015.